Bourbon Reforms: In Mainland Spain

-The failure of reform measures became evident when Spain, under Charles III, lost the Seven Years' War with Great Britain (1756–1763).
+The failure of reform measures became evident when Spain, under Charles III, was defeated during the Seven Years' War by Great Britain.
 Charles III's counselors sought more detailed reports of Spain's overseas territories/and now understood the need to take them fully into account.
 The new wave of reforms included larger exploitation of resources in the colonies, increased taxes, the opening of new ports allowed to trade only with Spain, and the establishment of several state monopolies.

 Spanish America

 In Spanish America, José del Campillo y Cosío's Nuevo Sistema de gobierno económico para la América (New System of Economic Government for America) (1743) was a key text that shaped the reforms.
-He compared the colonial systems of Britain and France to that of Spain, as the first two nations reaped far greater benefits from their colonies than Spain.
+He compared the colonial systems of Britain and France to that of Spain, as the first two nations reaped far greater benefits from their colonies than the Spanish.
 He advocated reforming Spain's economic relations with its overseas territories to a system more like the mercantilism of France's Jean-Baptiste Colbert (1619–1683).

-The Bourbon reforms have been termed "a revolution in government" for their sweeping changes to the structure of the administration, which sought to strengthen the power of the Spanish state, decrease the power of local elites in favor of office holders from the Iberian peninsula, and increase revenues for the crown.
+The Bourbon Reforms have been termed "a revolution in government" for their sweeping changes to the structure of the administration, which sought to strengthen the power of the Spanish state, decrease the power of local elites in favor of office holders from the Iberian peninsula, and increase revenues for the crown.